DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - If water-based sprinklers are used for fire suppression, damage to electronic equipment is likely; automate the shutoff of electricity prior to sprinkler trigger
     - Other environmental issues include earthquakes, power outages, tornados and wind
     - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event
+    - **Recommendations**:
+        - Temperature: Rooms intended primarily to house computers should generally be kept between 59 and 89.6 degrees Fahrenheit (15 and 32 degrees Celsius).
+        - Humidity: Humidity in a computer room should be maintained between 20 and 80 percent.
+Too much humidity can cause corrosion.
+Too little humidity causes static electricity.
 - 3.9.8 Fire prevention, detection, and suppression
     - Protecting personnel from harm should always be the most important goal of any security or protection system!
     - In addition to protecting people, fire detection and suppression is designed to keep asset damage caused by fire, smoke, heat, and suppression materials to a minimum